3 Week South Africa Itinerary (+ Map)

 You could spend months in South Africa and still find more to explore.
 However, there are a few key places you’ll want to add to your list.

-In my opinion, Cape Town is a must-visit, as is the gorgeous Cape Winelands – it’s a magical, fairytale setting close to the city.
-You’ll also want to road trip the Garden Route.
-It’s one of the world’s most famous drives and takes in breathtaking scenery along the southern coast.
+In my opinion, Cape Town is a must-visit, as is the Cape Winelands – it’s a magical, romantic setting close to the city.

-You obviously can’t miss a South African safari either.
-Kruger National Park is the most famous, and biggest, park in South Africa.
-However, my recommendation is to head to the Eastern Cape instead because it’s the best place to combine with Cape Town and the Garden Route.
+However, my recommendation is to head to the Eastern Cape because it’s the best place to combine with Cape Town and the Garden Route.

 Kruger National Park also has a different climate to other parts of South Africa so it’s not always best to combine with Cape Town.
-Plus, if you head to the Eastern Cape for a safari, you won’t have to worry about malaria.
+Plus, if you head to the Eastern Cape for a safari, you don’t have to worry about malaria.

 How to get around South Africa